What do they look like?

 What are their habits?

-Not only is Spelungula cavernicola one of New Zealand's largest spiders.
-Because of its rarity and restricted habitat, it became the first species of spider to be protected under the Wildlife Act.
+Spelungula cavernicola is one of New Zealand's largest spiders.
+Due to its rarity and restricted habitat, it became the first species of spider to be protected under the Wildlife Act.

 These spiders are hunters and are known to feed on cave wētā (Gymnoplectron sp.).
 Once the spider has located its prey, it drops on top of it.
 The spider remains secured to the wall via a drag line, and uses this to carry its prey away.
 With its feet off the ground, the wētā is unable to jump away to safety.